The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897215786647711814/unknown.png)\
 Note: After doing this combo’d Fountain, continue using the rest of your Flourish procs and use Standard Step when it comes up.
 You can only use at most one more non-Flourish’ed proc GCD (i.e. potentially Saber Dance) before you must commit to only using the proc GCDs to ensure you don’t lose any.

-If Flourish has been delayed to the oGCD after Standard Finish, you can prepare yourself going into that Flourish the same way as above, except do the preparatory two GCDs before you start your Standard Step (i.e. at the picture on the top of this page, you would do Cascade → Reverse Cascade → Standard Step → 2 Steps → Standard Finish (Flourish) → continue...  ).
+If Flourish has been delayed to the oGCD after Standard Finish, you can prepare yourself going into that Flourish the same way as above, except do the preparatory two GCDs before you start your Standard Step (i.e. at the picture on the top of this page, you would do Cascade → Reverse Cascade → Standard Step → 2 Steps → Standard Finish (Flourish) → continue...).
 If Flourish is used after Standard Finish like this, you’ll have eight full GCDs to use all four procs, making it easier to ensure you don’t lose a single proc.

-Consider prioritizing doing the AoE procs (Rising Windmill and Bloodshower) during Flourish at points in time when you know you’ll be able to be in melee range of the boss.
+Consider prioritizing doing the AoE procs (Rising Windmill and Bloodshower) during Flourish at points in time when you know you’ll be able to stay within melee range of the boss.

 Not losing a proc is especially difficult when Flourish is used during Technical Finish because you are generating a lot of Esprit during that time.
 Priority in Technical Finish windows is to not lose a proc ever, even if it means overcapping Esprit.
 For this reason, it can sometimes be beneficial to have delayed Flourish for after your Standard Finish, allowing you eight GCDs worth of time to use four proc GCDs (which also allows you to use four non-proc GCDs which can be used on Saber Dance in Technical Finish windows where a lot of Esprit is generated).
 Refer to the “Technical Finish / Devilment Window Optimization” section of this guide for more details of when this would be a gain.